MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/misc/add-licenses-using-product-key.md

     If you're using Office 365 operated by 21Vianet, go to this <a href="https://go.microsoft.com/fwlink/p/?linkid=850626" target="_blank">Products & services</a> page.

 2. Find the subscription which you want to extend.
-Choose the **More actions** drop down, and then choose **Renew or add license with token**.
+Select the **More actions** drop-down list, and then choose **Renew or add license with token**.

 3. On the **Renew or add user licenses** page, choose **Use a new and unused product key**, then choose **Next**.